Check out our recipe for making homemade corned beef hash! It's one of our all-time favorite recipes to make!

 Optional:

-Directions for making Corned Beef Hash
+Directions for making Homemade Corned Beef Hash:

 1. Prepare corned beef- chop into ½ inch pieces.

-3. Add onions and green peppers to the skillet and saute until peppers are softened and onions are lightly browned and crispy.
+3. Add onions and green peppers to the skillet and sauté until peppers are softened and onions are lightly browned and crispy.

-4. Add hash browns to the skillet.
+4. Add hash browns to skillet.

-5.Sprinkle salt and pepper into hash browns.
+5. Sprinkle salt and pepper into the hash browns.

-6.Cook hash browns until browned and crispy- continue to stir/turn the hash browns every couple of minutes.
+6. Cook hash browns until browned and crispy- continue to stir/turn the hash browns every couple of minutes.
+Do not over-flip or stir.
+The more you flip the hash, the mushier and less crispy it will be.

 7. Mix in corned beef.